How to Eat After Brushing Teeth: Tooth-Friendly Eating

 Certain foods can be harmful to your teeth, especially after brushing.

-Acidic foods and drinks, such as citrus fruits and soda, can erode enamel if consumed too soon.
+Acidic foods and drinks, such as citrus fruits and soda, can erode enamel if consumed too often.

-Sugary and sticky foods like candy and dried fruits can promote bacteria growth and cavities.
+Sugary and sticky foods like candy and dried fruits can promote bacterial growth and cavities.

 Limiting these foods ensures that the benefits of brushing are preserved, protecting your teeth from potential damage.